ZakLr/Transformer-based-sentiment-analysis/README.md

 The results in my case, were an accuracy of 75% approximately and a training time of 1:30h using Google's Colab TPUs.

+The dataset used in this project is the IMDB movies reviews dataset.

 ## Installation
 1. Clone the repository:
    ```bash